 Jung’s Childhood Nightmare

-In 1956, a representative from the New York publishing company contacted the Swiss psychiatrist and psychoanalyst Carl Gustav Jung to see if he might be willing to publish the story of his life.
+In 1956, a representative from the New York publishing company contacted the Swiss psychologist Carl Gustav Jung to see if he might be willing to publish the story of his life.
 The psychologist's story was of considerable interest to publishers; his ideas had influenced his own field, but they had also affected debates in philosophy, anthropology, literary theory, and religious studies.

 Many of Jung’s early ideas grew from an impassioned correspondence with the founder of psychoanalysis, Sigmund Freud.
 From 1906 to 1913, these two thinkers contributed to the expansion of depth psychology, whereupon Jung’s perspective began to diverge from that of his elder.
 Jung went on to develop his own branch of “analytical psychology” as distinct from Freudian psychoanalysis.
 Throughout his career as an analyst, Jung emphasized the importance of individuation, archetypal symbolism, synchronicity, the collective unconscious, and techniques of dream amplification.